Hidden Falls Nature Park

 Hidden Falls Nature Park is now open to the public and features an extraordinary natural waterfall that was previously inaccessible for decades in Happy Valley.
 Owned and operated by NCPRD, Hidden Falls Nature Park provides new recreational opportunities and connections to nature for residents of the District.

 Through a public-private partnership with Icon Construction and many years of diligent efforts to acquire the property, this unique forested natural area was conserved and transformed into a community park for all to enjoy.
 This same creative partnership strategy brought the nearby Pioneer Park to life in 2013.

 The overall value of the project is estimated at $2.9 million, with $1.7 funded by NCPRD funds, and $1.2 million in value donated by Icon Construction.
 Hidden Falls Nature Park completes an important project in NCPRD’s Parks Capital Improvement Plans, and a segment of Metro’s Mt.
 Scott/Scouters Mountain Trail Loop Master Plan.

 The park sits in an important spot for making connections in our regional trail system and completes a vital link in the Mt.
 Scott/Scouters Mountain Loop.
 Located between Pioneer Park, Oregon Elementary School, and Ashley Meadows Park on the west side, and Hood View Park, Rock Creek Middle School and Verne Duncan Elementary on the east, this new 0.84-mile segment of paved multi-use trail will provide needed bike and pedestrian access between public facilities.

 - 0.84-mile multi-use paved trail improvement to the Mt.
 Scott/Scouters Mountain Trail Loop

 - Resting areas along trail

 - Safety fencing and retaining walls on steep slopes

-- An attractive, glue-laminated timber bridge over Rock Creek
+- A glue-laminated timber bridge over Rock Creek